ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs fct_quote_items %}

+A fact table of quote amendments which have quotes and product rate plan charges associated with them.
+This model connected opportunities to quotes, quote amendments, and products.

+{% enddocs %}

 {% docs fct_sales_funnel_target %}

 Sales funnel targets set by the Finance team to measure performance of important KPIs against goals, broken down by sales hierarchy, and order attributes.